All on 4 Cost: The Honest Guide

 Choosing the right dentist is a critical decision in your journey.
 Asking the right questions will give you the information and confidence needed to help you make a fair assessment of your prospective dentist’s All on 4 pricing.

-Q1.
-How many All on 4 procedures has the dentist performed?
-All on 4 is a treatment that falls under the category of ‘all fixed teeth on implants’.
-While All on Four has been around for just 15 years, fixed teeth on implants have been around for over 50 years.
+All on 4 is a treatment that falls under the category of full mouth dental implants.
+While All on Four has only been around for just over 20 years, fixed teeth on implants have been around for over 50 years.
 It’s important to work with a dentist skilled in fixed teeth on implants procedures—someone who performs them regularly, with years of experience—to get you the best results for your money.

-Q2.
-What training has the dentist completed?
 Most patients are surprised to learn that there is no official qualification for dental implants.
-The level of dental implant training varies from a weekend course to a *literal* investment of years.
-Before deciding a dentist’s All on 4 cost is too high, consider how your investment translates to their experience and expertise in the field.
+This means that a dentist’s level of dental implant training can vary from a weekend course to a literal investment of years.
+Before deciding whether a dentist’s All on 4 cost is too high, consider how your investment translates to their experience and expertise in the field.

-Q3.
-What’s the dentist’s longest patient follow-up?
-This question is actually more important than how many implants they’ve placed!
+This question is actually more important than how many implants they’ve placed.
 Ask to see a proven track record and long-lasting results.
 All on 4 problems may not show up until years later.
 A good rule of thumb is to ask to see examples of work completed 5-10 years ago.

-Q4.
-Can I see your before and after All on 4 photos?
-Most dentists will be more than happy to show you what to expect after an all on Four treatment and the results they’ve been able to provide patients.
+Most dentists will be more than happy to show you what to expect after an All on Four treatment and the results they’ve been able to provide patients.
 The most experienced dentists will be able to show you examples that are similar and relevant to your case.

-Q5.
-Who is the prosthetist?
-Prosthetists are the professionals who work with making denture teeth, but not all of them have experience with dental implants.
+Prosthetists are the professionals who work with your dentist to create the denture teeth, but not all of them have experience with dental implants.
 Their level of skill and experience makes a big difference to the quality, aesthetics and durability of your final teeth.

-Q6.
-Has the dentist’s work been assessed by their colleagues?
 When implants first became available, the only way to learn the procedure was to visit the inventor's training centre in Sweden.
-After initial training, the dentist was required to treat at least 10 patients, and submit their work to be peer-reviewed, before the manufacturer would even sell them the dental implants!
-Today things have changed significantly.
+After initial training, the dentist was required to treat at least 10 patients, and submit their work to be peer-reviewed, before the manufacturer would even sell them the dental implants.
+Today, things have changed significantly.
 Technically, there’s nothing stopping any dentist, with or without further training, from purchasing and placing implants.
 That's why it's crucial to quiz your prospective implant dentist’s experience and track record.

-Q7.
-Does the dentist lecture or teach official courses and conferences?
 Any dentist can set up a teaching facility or ‘Institute’ and say that they “teach” dental implants, but few are selected by independent committees to speak on these topics at official conferences based on the outcomes of their work.
 Teacher credentials speak volumes about the quality of your All on Four dentist’s work.

 All on 4: Dr Dunn's Credentials

-• Dr Dunn trained with the inventor of dental implants prof. Per Ingvar Branemark in Sweden in the 80s.
+• Dr Dunn trained with the inventor of dental implants Prof. Per Ingvar Branemark in Sweden in the 1980s.
 After this initial training, he continued under the auspices of the local branch of the Branemark Centre in Perth with world-renowned Prosthodontist and dental implant researcher Dr Patrick Henry.
 As a part of his training, Dr Dunn treated 10 patients with full mouth dental implants, which were submitted for peer review assessment.

 • Dr Dunn has attended hundreds of implant-related training programs.
-He was part of the first group of Australian practitioners to be trained in the All on Four treatment concept in 2005
+He was part of the first group of Australian practitioners to be trained in the All on Four treatment concept in 2005.

 • Today, Dr Dunn gives back to his profession by mentoring other clinicians in dental implant treatment and cosmetic dentistry through his mentor program.
 He’s a long-serving teacher with the gIDE dental implant program.
 He’s lectured internationally on dental implants and All on 4 and cosmetic smile makeovers, and serves as a trusted advisor to manufacturers of dental materials.